purduesigbots/ChangeUp-15in/README.md

 In order to reduce the amount of redundant code between the robots, we packaged the most important stuff into libraries for easy reuse.

+### ARMS
+This library includes the autoSelector and Greenhat (now just called ARMS) all future work is done [here](https://github.com/purduesigbots/ARMS).

 ### Greenhat
 This library handles chassis movement.
 Any function that moves the robot around the field will be controlled by functions